prasshantg/CarND-Path-Planning-Project/Reflection.md

 5. It should take a little over 5 minutes to complete 1 loop.
 6. Car should not experience total acceleration over 10 m/s^2 and jerk that is greater than 50 m/s^3.

+## How it works?

+  - Car drive in lane to reach the goal and maximum speed it can be go upto 49.5 mph.
+  - If there is other car in lane and blocking the movement of car, then car will see if there is available lane to change.
+If yes, then car will keep the speed and change the lane.
+  - If there is no other lane available for change, car will slow down its speed in current lane to avoid collision.

-## Approach
+## Implementation

+File : vehicle.cpp
+     This file implements functions to get path for the car.
+It proposes multiple paths, evaluates all proposed paths and then selects the path safe to drive.

+Four classes for keeping driving data
+  - TrajectoryData - Trajectory specific data, referred to evaluate a trajectory
+  - RouteMap - Waypoint information
+  - Obstacle - Information of other vehicles on road
+  - Vehicle - Information of ego car

+get_path function
-Generate multiple possible trajectories
+  - Generates multiple possible paths (function: generate_trajectory)
      - Keep lane, accelerate
+     - Keep lane, same speed
      - Keep lane, deaccelerate
-  - Keep lane, same speed
      - Change lane, accelerate
      - Change lane, deaccelerate
      - Change lane, same speed
+     - Different spline points
+  - Evaluates all proposed paths for (function: evaluate_trajectory)
+     - Collision
+     - Max velocity
+  - If no path found then keep same lane and deaccelerate

+Generating trajectory
+  - Get proposed lane for the trajectory
+  - If there are more than 2 waypoints in previous path then append those waypoints for current path
-Also, used different spline points to get smooth trajectory for different situation.
+  - Used spline to get smoother points for the proposed trajectory

-After that eveluate these trajectories for different criterias such as collision, speed etc. Currently using checks for evaluating but cost functions can also be used.
+Collision detection
+  - Using velocity for proposed path and other object velocity, check for all waypoints that ego vehicle and other car is not in close distance

 ## Result

 ### Observation
-  - Car able to driver safely, maximul distance travelled > 9 mile without any incidence
+  - Car able to drive safely, maximum distance travelled > 9 mile without any incidence
   - Takes ~5-6 mins for one loop
   - Able to change lane smoothly
   - Able to slow down or change lane when collision detected